Compliance and enforcement

-The department is a signatory to the 'National Framework for Compliance and Enforcement Systems for Water Resource Management', which is a joint initiative between the federal and state governments to establish a nationally consistent approach to compliance and enforcement activity.
+The Department of Water is a signatory to the 'National Framework for Compliance and Enforcement Systems for Water Resource Management', which is a joint initiative between the federal and state governments to establish a nationally consistent approach to compliance and enforcement activity.

 Frequently asked questions

 If I fail to meet my obligations as a licence or permit holder, what are the penalties?

-Penalties for failing to meet your licensing obligations depend on the offence committed and may include:
+The penalties for failing to meet your licensing obligations depend on the offence committed, but may include:

-- the cancellation, suspension or amendment of a licence or permit
+- the cancellation, suspension or amendment of your licence or permit

 - the issue of a direction to comply with your licence terms, conditions or restrictions, to carry out specific works, or to limit your taking of water

 We may refuse to renew your licence if we believe you will not comply with licence conditions.